ZachJMoore/smart-kiln-hardware/README.md

 #### Kiln Software Bug?

-Please open an issue directly here on github
+Please open an issue directly here on GitHub

 #### Kiln Setup?

-While the SmartKiln is purely software based while in the beta, and you handle the hardware, we can't provide any support in this area
+While the SmartKiln is purely software-based while in the beta, and you handle the hardware, we can't provide any support in this area

 #### SmartKiln App Bug?